Looking after yourself as a carer

-If you’re finding caring tiring or difficult, it can help to tell your GP you’re a carer and discuss the impact this is having on your own health.
-They will be able to offer you advice and support, and you may be entitled to additional health services such as a free annual flu jab if the person you care for has a serious or ongoing health problem.
+If you’re finding caring tiring or difficult, it might help to tell your GP you’re a carer and discuss the impact this is having on your health.
+They'll be able to offer you advice and support.
+You may also be entitled to additional health services – such as a free annual flu jab – if the person you care for has a serious or ongoing health problem.

 Although it can be difficult, try to make sure that you eat healthily, stay active and get enough sleep.

 Don’t feel like you need to do everything yourself.
 If you have relatives who live nearby, try to be honest with them if you need help or want to share the responsibility.
 As a carer, you're entitled to a carer's assessment from your local council, too – this can help you identify support for you in your caring role.

 Respite care provides support for your loved one whilst giving you a much-needed break from caring.